• Menu

 Fiskars X27 Super Splitting Axe

-It features a long enough handle to allow for a good swing while also allowing you to lay it on top of your shoulder without having to strain.
+It is built for optimal efficiency to give you more one-strike splits.
+It features a long enough handle to allow for a good swing while also allowing you to lay it on top of your shoulder without strain.

-It has a large head (5.5lb) to keep it stable while swinging, and the fibercomp handle acts as a shock absorber, allowing you to hit harder without breaking.
+It has a large head (5.5 lbs) to keep it stable while swinging, and the fibercomp handle acts as a shock absorber, allowing you to hit harder without breaking.
 This fibercomp handle has a lightweight, ergonomic design and is extremely durable.
 Furthermore, the axe will not strain your arms or back, allowing you to use it for hours without becoming tired or sore.

 Its blade has a convex edge, outperforming other edge grind types in long-term endurance and reduced cutting drag.
 The convex grind retains a lot of metal behind the edge, resulting in a stronger edge with good sharpness.
 It’s the most common type of axe grind.

-Its blade is coated in rustproof stainless steel, making it strong enough to cut through even frozen wood.
+Its blade is coated in rustproof stainless steel, making it strong enough to cut through frozen wood.
 Although it doesn’t come with a sheath, you can purchase one separately from Fiskars if you need one.

 Although this axe is a decent starter for carving, you shouldn’t rely on it too much, especially when carving small items like spoons.
 The axe will become more cumbersome.
-The 5.5-pound weight will rapidly tire you out, and the long handle will be awkward to hold when carving.
+The 5.5-pound weight will rapidly tire you out, and the long handle will be awkward when carving.

-However, this should not prevent you from purchasing this Fiskars X27 carving axe because it is great for splitting small-to-medium-sized logs appropriate for carving.
+However, this should allow you to purchase this Fiskars X27 carving axe because it is great for splitting small-to-medium-sized logs appropriate for carving.
 After all, in most projects, carving requires logs of reasonable size.
 Therefore you can not count on this axe in your carving journey.
+It also has a lifetime warranty.

 But in most cases, the majority of the customers interviewed about the product gave more positive reviews on the quality and the ability of the axe to deliver a satisfying result without spending much on it.
 And at just below $100, it’s more affordable than most axes on our list!